REFER A PATIENT - Please click here for details.

 Please note that Medicare rebates are not possible with video consults, however, follow-up consultations are rebated.

-The first step of the process is to book a group zoom call with Dr Lekich, this is your opportunity to hear an overview of lipoedema, the way it is diagnosed and treated, and what to do before seeing a doctor for a one-on-one consultation.
-Group zoom sessions are typically held once or twice a month; you can click here to see available times.
+The first step of the process is to book a Group Zoom Call with Dr Lekich, this is your opportunity to hear an overview of Lipoedema, the way it is diagnosed and treated, and what to do before seeing a doctor for a one-on-one consultation.
+Group Zoom Calls are typically held once or twice a month; you can click here to see available times.

 Conservative Management